This post may contain affiliate links. Thank you for your support.

-Keep your home smelling delicious and autumn-fresh without using any harsh chemicals.
-These are my favourite all-natural, DIY Home Scent Recipes for fall.
+Keep your home smelling delicious and autumn-fresh naturally this season.
+Here are my favorite simmer pot recipes for fall.

-I really like the idea of using a crock pot to heat up your home scent materials because you can keep it on all day without fear of burning down your house or having your pot boil dry.
+I really like the idea of using a crock pot to heat up your home scent ingredients because you can keep your aromatics simmering all day without fear of burning down your house or having your pot boil dry.
 Here’s how I get that classic apple cinnamon scent in my home.

 - 8 apples, peeled, cored, and roughly chopped